srl-labs/learn-srlinux/docs/blog/posts/2023/single-tier-dc.md

 [EVPN Multihoming](https://documentation.nokia.com/srlinux/23-3/books/advanced-solutions/evpn-vxlan-layer-2-multi-hom.html#multi-hom-configuration-evpn-broadcast-domains) ([RFC7432](https://datatracker.ietf.org/doc/html/rfc7432) and [RFC8365](https://datatracker.ietf.org/doc/html/rfc8365#autoid-19) for its applicability to VXLAN) replaces the vendor-proprietary MC-LAG mechanisms with an IETF standard based solution.
 EVPN-MH solves the challenges mentioned above by introducing new route types in BGP EVPN family specification.
 It still needs L3 connectivity to the peer but doesn’t need a dedicated ICL[^1].

 EVPN-MH takes a holistic view of the end-to-end challenges and provides a comprehensive multihoming solution to L2 and L3 services running locally, and/or across an underlay L3 network.
-It provides various mechanism to handle scenarios like MAC Learning, avoid MAC duplication, loop detection, limit broadcast domain, mass withdrawal of MAC/IP routes, L2/L3 load balancing etc.
+It provides various mechanisms to handle scenarios like MAC Learning, avoid MAC duplication, loop detection, limit broadcast domain, mass withdrawal of MAC/IP routes, L2/L3 load balancing etc.

 ### Replace MC-LAG with EVPN-MH

-Network Operators with MC-LAG deployments can consider migrating to EVPN-MH on single rack as a first step to simplify and scale their solution.
+Network Operators with MC-LAG deployments can consider migrating to EVPN-MH on a single rack as a first step to simplify and scale their solution.
 This solution is ideal for those looking to deploy or reimagine a small datacenter with just a few servers in a rack.
-You could be running only a few virtualized workloads or needing a remote datacenter connecting to central on-prem or cloud datacenter via a backbone network.
+You could be running only a few virtualized workloads or needing a remote datacenter connecting to a central on-prem or cloud datacenter via a backbone network.

 The following table summarizes the differences between MC-LAG and EVPN-MH: